siberianfox/tinygwiki/TinyG-Shapeoko-Setup.md

 	$4pm | 0 | POWER_MODE | 0 leaves steppers on if anything moves

 ## Axis Settings
+Axis settings apply to both 3 motor and 4 motor configurations.
+Only the motor parameters and mappings need to change.

 ### X Axis
 	setting | value | description |notes
 	---------|---------|---------|-------